GrabCAD/protobuf/README.md

 ===================================================

 Staging repo to provide prebuilt and packaged Google Protocol Buffers compiler and libraries to other repos within Stratasys.
-Staging is done manually.
+Staging is done manually on a Windows machine.
 I.e. this repo is not setup for automatic building and deployment through a TeamCity project (although it should be fairly srtaightforward).

 ## Motivation